 Draft Drought Plan 2025

-We’ve completed a Strategic Environmental Assessment (SEA), a Water Framework Directive (WFD) assessment, a Habitats Regulations Assessment (HRA) and an Environmental Assessment Report (EAR) for our Drought Plan to evaluate environmental impacts.
+We’ve completed a Strategic Environmental Assessment (SEA), a Water Framework Directive (WFD) assessment, a Habitats Regulations Assessment (HRA) and an Environmental Assessment Report (EAR) for our drought plan to evaluate environmental impacts.

 If you would like any further information or you have any questions, please contact us.